SketchNE: Embedding Billion-Scale Networks Accurately in One Hour

-\textbf{Parameter Analysis} The peak memory cost is constant when we fix the oversampling parameters $s_1,s_2,s_3$, column sparsity $z$, eigen-decomposition rank $k$, and embedding dimension $d$.
-The parameters that strongly impact the quality of learned embedding are $\alpha$, $T$ and $q$. $\alpha$ determines the how slow decaying speed of the eigenvalues of the modified Laplacian and thus determines the accuracy of the fast randomized eigen-decomposition and the approximation error of $\vect{M}$.
-In general, $\alpha\in[0.35,0.5)$ and $T=5$ or $10$ will always be an appropriate choices.
-We need to pay attention to $q$, which determines the accuracy of the fast randomized eigen-decomposition.
-Thus, we make a tradeoff between the quality of the learned embedding and the overall system runtime.
-We choose OAG dataset for test.
-When we fix $\alpha=0.45, T=10, k=256,s_1=20,s_2=300$ and $s_3=5000$ we enumerate the $q$ from $\{10,15,20,25,30\}$, the efficiency-effectiveness trade-off result of OAG is shown as Figure~\ref{oagee}.
+\vpara{The Effects of Parameter $q$.} Here we need to pay attention to $q$, which determines the accuracy of the fast randomized eigen-decomposition.
+Thus, we make a trade-off between the quality of the learned embeddings and the overall running time.
+The peak memory cost is constant when we fix the oversampling parameters, column density $z$, eigen-decomposition rank $k$, and embedding dimension $d$.
+By fixing other parameters for OAG, we enumerate $q$ from $\{10,15,20,25,30\}$, the efficiency-effectiveness trade-off of OAG is shown as \Figref{fig:oagee}.
 We also add LightNE results with different edge samples $M$ from $\{1Tm,5Tm,7Tm,10Tm,13Tm,17Tm\}$.